tinylinden/advent-of-code/README.md

 src/test/resources/private/y2024d01p2-puzzle
 ```

-Test case file format supported by current implementation is:
+Test case file format supported by current implementation:

 ```
 EXPECTED RESULT
-PUZZLE INPUT LINE 1
-PUZZLE INPUT LINE 2
+PUZZLE
+LINES
 ...
-PUZZLE INPUT LINE N
 ```

 Example test cases should be populated by copying them manually from
 AoC.
-And puzzle ones for given day can be fetched auto-magically with
+Puzzle ones for given day can be fetched auto-magically with
-`make fetch-puzzle y=YYYY d=DD` (e.g., `make fetch-puzzle y=2024 d=01`).
+`make fetch-puzzle y=YYYY d=DD`.
+This will only work if following
-This will only work if following variables are specified in `.env` file:
+variables are specified in `.env` file:

 - `TEMP` - temporary directory,
 - `SESSION` - session identifier (stored as cookie named `session` after
   [Advent of Code / Log In](https://adventofcode.com/auth/login)).